Pharyngeal muscles

 During swallowing, these muscles act to shorten and widen the pharynx.

 They are innervated by the pharyngeal branch of the vagus nerve (CN X) with the exception of the stylopharyngeus muscle which is innervated by the glossopharyngeal nerve (CN IX).

+They are primarily supplied by branches of the facial artery.
+Other blood supply includes the ascending pharyngeal artery, lingual artery, and ascending and descending palatine arteries.